The Harp Society of New Zealand Grants Programme

-Any unused portion of the grant funds must be repaid to the Harp Society.
+Any unused portion of the grant funds is required to be repaid to the Harp Society.

 What expectation is there on grant recipients?

 Where practicable, the Harp Society is to be recognised as a supporter in any publicity for the recipient’s event.
 As the stated criteria for the awarding of grants is the promotion of harp, individual recipients must be willing to share their learning and/or experience gained through the grant with the New Zealand harp community.
-This could include an article in the Harp Journal, a performance, or presentation of a tutorial.Apply for a Grant
+This could include an article in the Harp Journal, a performance, or presentation of a tutorial to Harp Society members.Apply for a Grant